 The crisis has a color, gender and address

-Quilombola Fran Paula hopes that COP30 will also consider this intersectionality and advance in the promotion of racial justice.
-“They are protagonists in the processes of territorial sovereignty.
-Whether in the defense of these territories, in their environmental management, of their natural assets, water, forests, but also in their management.
-We women are the ones who manage the land, the forests.
-We make agriculture also an ancestral space for guardians of traditional and ecological practices, which preserve the soil, which preserve the environment, which promote health and life.”
+Quilombola Fran Paula hopes that COP30 will also consider this intersectionality and advance the promotion of racial justice.
+"They are protagonists in the processes of territorial sovereignty.
+Whether in the defense of these territories, their environmental management, their natural resources, water, and forests, but also in their stewardship.
+We women are the ones who manage the land and the forests.
+We make agriculture an ancestral space, also a guardian of traditional and ecological practices that conserve the soil, the environment, and promote health and life."

-“I strongly believe that we, women, must arrive at this Conference, for those who attend and those who stay, with the strength and courage of indigenous women, about how we maintain our territories, maintain our connections, maintain our willpower and how we believe in what it means to live well.
-Living well for everyone, in maintaining sociobiodiversity, in sharing ecosystems, because those who are on the outside always think they know what is best for us without listening to us,” she emphasizes.
+"I firmly believe that we women must arrive at this Conference, for those who attend and those who stay, with the strength and courage of Indigenous women, about how we maintain our territories, maintain our connections, maintain our willpower, and how we believe in what a good life is.
+A good life for all, in maintaining sociobiodiversity, in sharing ecosystems, because those on the outside always think they know what's best for us without listening to us," she emphasizes.

 Valuing ancestral and anti-racist knowledge of the territories

-According to the leaders interviewed by “Vozes do Clima”, strengthening territories involves fighting for public policies that guarantee the autonomy of the groups living in them, access to essential services and land security.
-These measures are essential for indigenous peoples, quilombolas and traditional communities, and populations living in the outskirts and favelas of cities to develop actions to confront the impacts of the climate emergency and to enable them to continue their ways of life that generate conservation.
+According to the leaders interviewed by "Voices of Climate," strengthening territories involves fighting for public policies that guarantee the autonomy of the groups living there, access to essential services, and land tenure security.
+These measures are essential for Indigenous peoples, quilombolas, traditional communities, and populations living in the outskirts and favelas of cities to develop actions to confront the impacts of the climate emergency and enable them to continue their conservation-oriented ways of life.

-Thinking about these challenges, Amanda Costa, climate activist and founder of the Perifa Sustentável Institute, states that COP 30 needs to make the connection between the international, global debate and what happens in the territories.
+With these challenges in mind, Amanda Costa, climate activist and founder of the Perifa Sustentável Institute, states that COP 30 needs to connect the international, global debate with what's happening locally.

-“It is extremely important to value traditional, ancestral, anti-racist and decolonial knowledge, bringing solutions to these territories, but also strengthening communities that have long resisted and have been developing their own solutions, their own paths, their own possibilities, but that often cannot obtain resources, connections, or opportunities to increase the impact of their actions and expand the political transformation project that is already being developed in their territories.”
+"It is crucial to value traditional, ancestral, anti-racist, and decolonial knowledge, bringing solutions to these territories, but also strengthening communities that have long resisted and developed their own solutions, their own paths, their own possibilities, but that often lack resources, connections, and opportunities to increase the impact of their actions and expand the political transformation project already being developed in their territories."

-The first episode of 2025 opens the second season of “Voices of the Climate”, which will have a total of 12 editions and will address the various debates on climate and socio-environmentalism.
+The first episode of 2025 opens the second season of “Voices of Climate,” which will have a total of 12 editions and will address the various debates on climate and socio-environmentalism.